IanBrettell/pilot_paper/docs/HMM_states.md

 <img src="figs/paper_final/0.05/dist_angle/16/polar_all_dge.png" width="100%" />

-## Best optimisation with state symmetry: 14 states; 0.08 second interval
+## Best optimisation with state symmetry

+### 14 states; 0.08 second interval

-For the downstream analysis we selected the combination of 14 states with a 0.08-second interval between time points, because out of the remaining combinations it appeared to optimally balance the level of overfitting and detection of differences between lines (**Figure \@ref(fig:polar-sym)**).
+For the downstream analysis we selected the combination of 14 states with a 0.08-second interval between time points, because out of the remaining combinations it appeared to optimally balance the level of overfitting and detection of differences between lines (**Figure \@ref(fig:polar-example)**).

 ```r